marcov64/Lsd/Readme.txt

 Step-by-step procedure to install the MSYS2 64-bit compiler (an internet connection is required):

-1. Download and execute the MSYS2 64-bit installer from https://www.msys2.org.
+1. Download and execute the MSYS2 64-bit installer from https://www.msys2.org, accepting the default installation directory ("c:\msys64") to prevent warnings in LSD

 2. Open the MSYS2 shell (icon on Start Menu) and update MSYS2 using the command: